Omkar7-mathad/Omkar7-mathad/README.md

 ---

 ### 💬 Quote of the Day
-> "Code is like humor.
-When you have to explain it, it’s bad."
+> "Debugging is like being the detective in a crime movie where you are also the murderer." – Filipe Fortes

 ---